golemfactory/golem-sdk-cli/README.md

 golem-sdk manifest create <image>
 ```

-If you have a `package.json` file in your project, it will be used to fill in the `name`, `version` and `description` fields of the manifest.
-Otherwise you wiil need to provide them manually.
+If you have a `package.json` file in your project, it will be used to fill in the `name`, `version`, and `description` fields of the manifest.
+Otherwise, you will need to provide them manually.

-Provided `image` argument should identify the GVMI image that will be used by your application.
+The provided `image` argument should identify the GVMI image that will be used by your application.

 #### Image

-The manifest needs to contain the image URL pointing to GVMI download location and it's hash to validate its integrity.
+The manifest needs to contain the image URL pointing to the GVMI download location and its hash to validate its integrity.
-In order to facilitate the process of creating a manifest, `golem-sdk` accepts multiple forms of image argument, where some of them will automatically resolve the URL and/or hash.
+To facilitate the process of creating a manifest, `golem-sdk` accepts multiple forms of image argument, where some of them will automatically resolve the URL and/or hash.
-Please consult the table bellow for more details:
+Please consult the table below for more details:

 | Argument                           | `--image-hash`               | Example                                                                                       | Notes                                                                                             |
 | ---------------------------------- | ---------------------------- | --------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |